 An Athlete is considered a Senior from the beginning of the calendar year in which he reaches the age of 18.

-International Competitions, Championships and Games are limited to senior Athletes unless specifically organised for Juniors, Young Riders or Pony Riders with the following exceptions.
+International Competitions, Championships and Games are limited to senior Athletes unless specifically organised for Juniors, Young Riders or Pony Riders.